 Before you add these cool devices to the network you should check with the IT department to make sure they are set up properly.
 The bare minimum would be to change the default passwords on these devices and make sure the firmware is up to date.
 Each new device could introduce a new security vulnerability.

 Trend #2 – Increase in Two-Factor Authentication

-This security practice is becoming more and more popular.
-Two-factor is when you’re going to log into a service that asks for a username/or email and a password, then you get a text containing another code.
+This security trend is a feature that is becoming more and more popular.
+Also known as multi-factor authentication, this is when you’re going to log into a service that asks for a username/or email and a password, then you get a text containing another code.
 You enter that code into the field and then you’re in!
 This essentially creates another level of security so if a hacker were to find your password in a breach, they wouldn’t be able to access your account without the two-factor code.

 Trend #3 – Cybercriminals are Getting Smarter

-Trend # 4 – Security and Privacy are Becoming a Major Board Concern
+Trend # 4 – Security and Privacy are Becoming a Major Concern for Boards

-In 2018 we saw security become a concern at a mid-market level and in 2019 it’s not slowing down.
+In 2018, we saw security become a concern at a mid-market level and in 2019 it’s not slowing down.
 Companies are realizing that security is not simply an IT matter.
+InfoSec is a top issue for leaders.
 The reality is that if your company is breached or violates a privacy regulation (i.e. GDPR) you are at risk consequences such as major fines from the government and damage to your brand’s reputation.
 If you sit on a Board and security hasn’t been brought up, put it on the table for discussion at your next meeting.
-Ensure that security and privacy is being taken seriously.
+Ensure that security and privacy are being taken seriously.

-Trend #5 – Increase in Focus on Small Businesses
+Trend #5 – Increased Focus on Small Businesses